 US Patent 9,031,929

 Filed: June 27, 2012

-Methods, systems, and apparatus, including computer programs encoded on computer storage media, for determining a first count of unique queries, received by a search engine, that are categorized as referring to a particular site; determining a second count of unique queries, received by the search engine, that are associated with the particular site, wherein a query is associated with the particular site when the query is followed by a user selection of a search result that (a) was presented, by the search engine, in response to the query and (b) identifies a resource in the particular site; and determining, based on the first and second counts, a site quality score for the particular site.
+Methods, systems, and apparatus, including computer programs encoded on computer storage media, for determining a first count of unique queries, received by a search engine, that are categorized as referring to a particular site; determining a second count of unique queries, received by the search engine, that is associated with the particular site, wherein a query is associated with the particular site when the query is followed by a user selection of a search result that (a) was presented, by the search engine, in response to the query and (b) identifies a resource in the particular site; and determining, based on the first and second counts, a site quality score for the particular site.

 This patent is about a search system that includes a site scoring engine that generates site quality scores for sites.

 The site quality score looks at queries submitted to the system by users.
 One type of query that it seems to favor is a query that includes a reference to a particular site.
 These queries are referred to in the patent as “site queries.”

-Queries can be categorized as ones that refer to a particular site in a number of ways.
+Queries can be categorized as ones that refer to a particular site in many ways.
 It can be categorized as referring to a particular site if it includes a site label that identifies the particular site.

 (1) One site label identifying a particular site can be specified using an operator, e.g., a “site:” operator, followed by a name, e.g., a domain name, for the particular site.

-Queries that refer to a particular site can be used to request resources that are in a particular site.
-For example, a query “named entities site:www.seobythesea.com” can be used to request resources responsive to the query “named entities” that are in the site www.seobythesea.com.
+Queries that refer to a particular site can be used to request resources that are on a particular site.
+For example, a query “named entities site:www.seobythesea.com” can be used to request resources responsive to the query “named entities” that are on the site www.seobythesea.com.